Code-Institute-Submissions/webalyzer/README.md

 The minimum feature the app must contain includes the following features:

-- To be able to validate the standard `https://html.spec.whatwg.org` meta tags of a website.

 - To validate the HTML of a webpage.

 - To validate the CSS of a webpage.